-I don’t want to use this blog for a running comment on the news.
-But I do want to note three things today.
+I don’t want to use this blog for running comments on the news.
+But I want to note three things today.

 As everyone knows, Paul Manafort received a 47 month sentence for multiple serious crimes, a slap on the wrist from a judge who was appointed by Ronald Reagan and gave an impression of bias during the trial.
-Likely Manafort will serve his time in a white collar prison, and it seems at least plausible that his associate and probable co-conspirator Mr. Trump will pardon him before his 47 months minus good behavior are up.
+Likely Manafort will serve his time in a white collar prison, and it is plausible that his associate and probable co-conspirator Mr. Trump may pardon him before his 47 months minus good behavior are up.

 The Onion’s comment seems on point: “I don’t like the sentencing, but, hey, in a democracy you have to be okay with the decisions made by a judge who was appointed for life by the president.”

 Meanwhile, in the New York Review of Books, Joe Penney reports that Josh Williams, a Black Lives Matter (BLM) activist from Ferguson, Missouri received eight years in prison for “arson, burglary, and theft”—operationalized as “lighting a garbage can on fire while protesting the police killing of another black man.”